 Follow the plastic

 Connect the dots.
 Single-use plastic is produced from fossil fuels.
 Fossil fuels account for the majority of global carbon emissions.
 And it doesn’t stop there.
-Carol Muffett, Head of the Centre for International Environmental Law (CIEL), estimates that between now and 2050, emissions from plastics production and incineration could account for almost 50 times the annual emissions of all the coal power plants in the U.S.A.
+Carroll Muffett, Head of the Centre for International Environmental Law (CIEL), estimates that between now and 2050, emissions from plastics production and incineration could account for almost 50 times the annual emissions of all the coal power plants in the U.S.A.

 Zero plastic countdown